Kev1n8/se_proj/README.md

 # se_proj
 a proj of software engineering

-## Features
+## 🚀 Features

 ### Useful APIs

-A backend application of a class check-in booking service, providing APIs that do
+This backend application powers a class check-in booking service, offering a range of APIs to enhance your experience:

-- Retrieving profile of users
+- 📋 Retrieve user profiles
-- Retrieving info of classes or students
+- 📊 Access class and student information
-- Retrieving history of checkin records
+- 📅 View check-in history
-- Retrieving checkin statistics in real time
+- 📈 Monitor real-time check-in statistics
-- Setting students of a class
+- 📝 Set student associations for a class
-- Generating checkin code (QR or 6-figure)
+- 🔍 Generate check-in codes (QR or 6-figure)
-- Basic checkin operation from students
+- ✅ Perform basic check-in operations as a student

-### 3 Level Checkin
+### 🎯 3 Level Checkin

 1. Code only
 2. Code + location